 Register system namespaces for identifiers and terminologies (NamingSystem Resource)

-Describe and register specific Data Elements that are used across systems in a Data Dictionary (DataElement Resource)
+Describe and register, in a Data Dictionary, specific Data Elements that are used across systems (DataElement Resource)

 These resources need to be used as discussed below, and also following the basic concepts for extension that are described in "Extensibility".
 For implementer convenience, the specification itself publishes its base definitions using these same resources.